mendrugory/galena/README.md

   * Define your Producer(s).
 Your producer could be connected to external system like RabbitMQ, Kafka, DataBases, ...
    Code the function handle_produce(data), where data can be whatever, and has to return a tuple where the first value has to be a topic and the second one the message.
-   To guarantee a good perfomance, try to optimize as much as possible this function.
+   To guarantee a good performance, try to optimize as much as possible this function.

   ```elixir
   defmodule MyProducer do